seancorfield/next-jdbc/doc/result-set-builders.md

     (.toInstant v)))
 ```

 Remember that a protocol extension will apply to all code running in your application so with the above code **all** timestamp values coming from the database will be converted to `java.time.Instant` for all queries.
+If you want to control behavior across different calls, consider the adapters described above (`as-maps-adapter` and `as-arrays-adapter`).

 Note that the converse, converting Clojure values to database-specific types is handled by the `SettableParameter` protocol, discussed in the next section ([Prepared Statements](/doc/prepared-statements.md#prepared-statement-parameters)).